boymark44/ruby_daily_practice/README.md

 - Damn, I cannot help but look for help again for Exercise 8.
 - Patience is a virtue.
 I will not give up until I can get the answers.
 - Finished at last.
 But I will not give up and I will continue until I perfected it.

+## Day 9 of Coding in Ruby
+- Started the Day 9 Ruby Coding exercises.
+- I hope that I can finish this immediately.